arsemi337/IT-Conference-2022/README.md

 ]
 ```
 ### Registrations
 * POST: /registrations/create - creates a registration for a lecture based on the request model passed in the request's body.
 The model includes the lecture's id, user's login, and user's email.
 It is possible to sign up for a lecture only if there are still places available.
 Additionally, if there already exists the user with given login and a different email, he or she will be asked to enter a new login.
-Also, each registration results in sending a confirmation email, which is a new row in a file '**powiadomienia**' that consists of the email's date, addressee, and the email content
+Also, each registration results in sending a confirmation email, which is a new row in a file '**powiadomienia**' that consists of the email's date, addressee, and the email content.
+Sample request body:
 ```json
 {
   "lectureId": "8c61da0f-4f6d-47cd-8053-eeeccfc32471",